Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle

+The {\it simple} spin-dependent result of Eq.~(\ref{YK1}) obtained by a lengthy calculation is not accidental.
+In fact, this result can be derived by a clever method without detailed knowledge of the electron wave-function.
+From Eq.~(\ref{TT}), Eq.~(\ref{YK}) can be reexpressed by

+In the last step, expressing the area element from $K^{\prime}$ frame to $K$ frame does not change the main result.
+It might be more convenient to deduce the previous result again in $K$ frame.

+Furthermore, the symmetric E-M tensor can be used to construct a conserved angular momentum tensor:

-In the beam frame, $T^{\prime x0}$ can be ignored compared to $T^{\prime z0}$ because the beam mainly carries energy along the propagation direction.
-In addition, the tilted angle $\theta$ is subject to a constraint:
+In $K$ frame, $T^{x0}$ can be ignored compared to $T^{z0}$ because the beam mainly carries energy along the propagation direction.
+Thus, the $T^{x0}$ term can be ignored for a small tilted angle $\theta$ in the denominator of Eq.~(\ref{Yk}), and the remaining $T^{z0}$ term can be computed via the sum rule of energy:

-Thus, the denominator in Eq. (\ref{Yk}) leaves only the term $T^{\prime z0}$, and we have energy sum rule:

-where $n$ is the electron number per unit time across the plane $x-y$ , namely the electron number flux.
-Thus, ${K}_{g}^{\prime z}$ denotes the energy per unit time across the plane $x-y$.
-Notice that here $\varepsilon_g$ is the total energy of electron; for a non-relativistic electron, $\varepsilon_g\simeq m$, where $m$ is the electron mass.

-As a result of the axial symmetry of the beam around its beam axis ($z$-axis), $\overline{T}^{\prime z0}$ should be even function of the coordinates $x$ and $y$, and so the product $y\overline{T}^{\prime z0}$ would be vanished after integration over the plane $x-y$.
-Thus, the numerator in Eq. (\ref{Yk}) leaves only the term $T^{\prime x0}$.
-Again, due to the axial symmetry of the beam, we have the following angular momentum sum rule:
+where $n$ is the electron number per unit time across the plane $x$-$y$, namely the electron number flux.
+Thus, ${{\mathcal K}}_{g}^{z}$ denotes the energy per unit time across the plane $x$-$y$.
+Notice that the electron's energy $\varepsilon_g=\sqrt{m^2+p_g^2}\simeq m$ in the non-relativistic limit.
+Due to the axial symmetry of the beam around its beam axis ($z$-axis), $T^{z0}$ should be even function of $x$ and $y$.
+Thus, the integral of $y T^{z0}\cos\theta$ would vanish and only the integral of $y T^{x0}\sin\theta$ was left in the numerator of Eq.~(\ref{Yk}).
+Again, due to the axial symmetry of the beam, we have an angular momentum sum rule as follows

-Here $N$ is the electron number per unit length along the direction of propagation and we have $n=v_gN=Np_g/\varepsilon_g$, where $v_g$ is the velocity of the electron when it is caught by the detector.
-Hence, for a beam with spin polarization we obtain the barycenter of energy flux of the symmetric E-M tensor:
+Here $N$ is the electron number per unit length along the direction of propagation and we have $n=v_gN=Np_g/\varepsilon_g$, where $v_g$ is the electron speed when hitting the detector.